 They reside below a large mosaic of St Mark — dating from the 16th century, it likely replaced an original mosaic depicting Christ Pantocrator — who stands with his arms raised in the hemispherical lunette, looking upward toward the raised hand of God.

-Below them, to the sides of the entrance door, are the four evangelists, arranged in canonical order from left to right: Matthew, Mark, Luke, and John.
+- Below them, to the sides of the entrance door, are the four evangelists, arranged in canonical order from left to right: Matthew, Mark, Luke and John.
 In contrast to the apostles, they stand facing directly forward, a stylistic indicator of their relatively higher status.
-When combined, the Latin text in the arches above the evangelists’ heads offers visitors the following message, likely indirectly drawing upon Isaiah 52:7-10: “These four watchmen of the church sing a sweet song that resounds throughout the heavens.”
+When combined, the Latin text in the arches above the evangelists’ heads offers visitors the following message, likely indirectly drawing on Isaiah 52:7-10: “These four watchmen of the church sing a sweet song that resounds throughout the heavens.”